oui-team/bcm-data-engineer-interview/README.SENIOR.md

  * The language
  * Whether you build the API using in-memory solutions, using DB....

- The only constraint is to use the data which are in the database provided.
+Really it's up to you to make your own choices.
+The only constraint is to use the data which are in our datasets.
+See below.

 # Dataset